Wild Palms: Production

 Oliver Stone had originally planned to film Bruce Wagner's novel Force Majeure, but then decided to film Wagner's comic strip Wild Palms, published in Details magazine, instead: "It was so syncretic.
 It was such a fractured view of the world.
 Everything and anything could happen.
 Maybe your wife isn't your wife, maybe your kids aren't your kids.
 It really appealed to me."
 Wagner referred to his creation as "a sort of surreal diary […] a tone poem", set in an "Orwellian Los Angeles".
 ABC agreed to finance the project on a budget of $11 million, but, remembering the eventual decline of David Lynch's Twin Peaks, insisted that the series had "a complete story, with a beginning, a middle, and an end".
+Filming began in July 1992.

 Actor James Belushi compared the series (among others) to the British TV serial The Prisoner, and stated: "It's very tough, very challenging—a lot of viewers probably won't dig it."
 Dana Delany suggested that viewers should "let it wash over you, enjoy each scene, and by the end it'll make sense".
 Robert Loggia compared it to the Elizabethan play The Duchess of Malfi and the ancient Greek tragedy Medea.
 ABC, bound to make sure that viewers wouldn't lose attention, had a supplemental book, The Wild Palms Reader, published and offered a telephone hotline with the show's initial run.
 These measures notwithstanding, Stone considered the atmosphere to be more important than the storyline.

 William Gibson later stated that "while the mini-series fell drastically short of the serial, it did produce one admirably peculiar literary artifact, The Wild Palms Reader" (to which he contributed).
 Both Stone and Gibson called Wagner the creative force behind the series.
+The Los Angeles Times reported that although Stone was "touted heavily in the promotion for the miniseries as executive producer," he "served primarily as a script and casting consultant to Wagner once the project earned ABC's go-ahead."

 Production design

 The United States of the year 2007 as depicted in the series shows a strong influence of Japanese culture, such as in dress and interior and exterior design.
 Holograms of Miss Alabama and girl group The Supremes even bear Japanese facial features.

 Other interior details show the influence of Scottish designer and architect Charles Rennie Mackintosh (1868–1928).
 Deliberately anachronistic elements include 1960s cars (like Studebaker police vehicles) and Edwardian fashion.
 Cerruti 1881 provided costumes.

+The futuristic Los Angeles of the series is two environments, the "Wilderzone" inhabited by the city's poor and the world of its rich.
+Some of the "Wilderzone" scenes were shot in burned-out stores destroyed during the 1992 riots.
+Camera filters were also used to distinguish the two worlds: brown to make the destitute areas look smoggy, blue to make the elite characters seem to be breathing cleaner air.